RubixML/Colors/README.md

 }
 ```

+> **Note:** Due to the stochastic nature of the K Means algorithm, each clustering will be different.
+If a a clustering is poor, just try retraining.

 ### Wrap Up
 - Clustering is a type of unsupervised learning which aims at finding samples which are simila to each other
 - Synthetic data can be used as a way to test models or augment small datasets
 - Generators are used to generate synthetic data in various shapes and dimensionalities
-- A Guassian Mixture model is a type of probabilistic clusterer
+- K Means is a scalable algorithm capable of handling lots of data
 - A Contingnecy Table is a report that allows you to evaluate a clusterer's generalization performance

 ### Next Steps
 Try generating some more data in other shapes such a [Circle](https://docs.rubixml.com/en/latest/datasets/generators/circle.html) or [Half Moon](https://docs.rubixml.com/en/latest/datasets/generators/half-moon.html).
-See if Gaussian Mixture is able to detect clusters of different shapes and sizes.
+Is K Means is able to detect clusters of different shapes and sizes?